CasualChampionships/arcade/docs/resources.md

 }
 ```

-There are a few more but these will be discussed in the sections below:
+There are a few more, but these will be discussed in the sections below:

 ### Font Resources